cs1302uga/cs1302-tutorials/visibility/visibility.rst

 assume that you already understand how it works.
 Over the years, we have found that many students have a somewhat flawed conceptual model for how some visibility options work that is actually more complicated than what it actually is.
-Regardless of your experiece, you should work through each visibility example in this tutorial until you are able to:
+Regardless of your experience, you should work through each visibility example in this tutorial until you are able to:

 1. correctly determine the visibility outcome and justification; and
 2. write your own code that illustrates a similar visibility scenario.

-We encourage you to make Piazza posts about your examples, ask questions, and help others to understand the important details of visibility.p
+We encourage you to make Piazza posts about your examples, ask questions, and help others to understand the important details of visibility.

 Individual Readings
 *******************